a-rahimi/jupyter-server/README.md

 3. Builds the image *on the remote machine*.
 4. Stops and removes any old `jupyter-server` container on the remote machine.
 5. Starts the new container on the remote machine (configured to auto-restart on reboot unless manually stopped).
+6. Prints a token to access the jupyter server.

 ## Accessing Jupyter